rmgk/consysT-project.github.io/install.md

 b.ref().incAll();
 ```

-**consysT** automatically replicates method calls or field accesses to other replica system using the specified consistency level.
+ConSysT automatically replicates method calls or field accesses to other replica system using the specified consistency level.
 At the point of writing this introduction, the only supported levels are `WEAK` and `STRONG`.
 We are working hard to include additional levels.